The High Priestess

 Associated with: Persephone, Demeter, Isis, Artemis, The Virgin Mary

-The High Priestess Tarot card sits between the two columns of the Temple of Solomon, Boaz and Jachin, which stood at the entrance to the temple.
+The High Priestess sits between the two columns of the Temple of Solomon, Boaz and Jachin, which stood at the entrance to the temple.
 They correspond to the two Pillars on the side of the Tree of Life, one under feminine Binah on the Left (Boaz, the Pillar of Severity) and the other under the masculine Chokmah on the Right (Jachin, the Pillar of Mercy).

 In the Tree of Life, the High Priestess traditionally represents the Path between the Middle column (Pillar of Harmony or Mildness) going from Kether in the Supernal Triad to the center, Tiphareth, which represents beauty and perfection.
 Tiphareth is sometimes called the “Christ-center” in Christian Qabalah and we see this represented in the RWS High Priestess with the cross in the middle of her person.
 This is a representation for how the High Priestess, like her counterpart the Magician, is able to receive the influence from the Divine Realm and channel it into energies below the Abyss in the Tree of Life.

-In the RWS we can also see the structure of the Tree of Life in the fruits behind the High Priestess, with the Supernal Triad behind her head.
+In the RWS we can also see the structure of the Tree of Life in the fruits displayed on a curtain behind the High Priestess, with the Supernal Triad behind her head.
 These fruits are of course pomegranates, the fruit that Hades used to trick Persephone to become trapped in the Underworld for half the year.
 The High Priestess is thus a personification of Persephone, daughter of Demeter Goddess of Grains, Vegetation, and the Underworld, who provides a guiding light to the lost Souls in the Afterlife.

 I’ve always seen the High Priestess as the embodiment of goddesses of magick such as Isis and Freyje.
 She is the archetypal witch.
 She is your own personal spirit guide who will empower your magickal practice if only you call upon her and listen for her wisdom.
 With her association with the Moon she is also a symbol for the power of Yesod, a symbol for astral consciousness and our connection to higher planes of reality.